 Our only agenda is to publish the truth so you can be an informed participant in democracy.

 I would like to contribute

 The Republican Senate primary in Pennsylvania has featured months of aggressive attacks between frontrunners Mehmet Oz and Dave McCormick — with an unexpected third candidate, Kathy Barnette, joining the mix of possible winners.

 The Republican and Democratic primaries, which close on May 17, will determine the nominees to succeed retiring Republican Sen. Pat Toomey.
-Both parties are fiercely contesting Toomey’s seat in an effort to tilt control of the evenly divided U.S. Senate.
+Both parties are fiercely contesting Toomey’s seat, aiming to tilt control of the evenly divided U.S. Senate.

 Oz, a newcomer to electoral politics but a surgeon widely known for his long-running TV show, secured the endorsement of former President Donald Trump.
 To get it, he beat out Dave McCormick, a former hedge fund CEO and onetime federal official under President George W. Bush, who has also sought to tie himself to Trump.